Mattonen Lab

 Principal Investigator

 Dr. Sarah Mattonen, PhD is an Assistant Professor at Western University in the Department of Medical Biophysics with a cross-appointment in the Department of Oncology.
 She holds the inaugural Gerald C. Baines Research Chair for Translational Cancer Imaging.
-She is also a scientist at the Lawson Health Research Institute.
+She is also a scientist at the London Health Sciences Centre Research Institute.
 She received her PhD in Medical Biophysics from Western University in 2016 and completed her postdoctoral training at Stanford University in the Department of Radiology in 2019.
 Her research interests include developing, evaluating, and translating quantitative image analysis tools to support diagnosis, treatment, and response assessment in oncology.
 Her laboratory develops tools in image segmentation, image feature extraction, and outcome modelling to correlate imaging features with clinical outcomes.
 These computational imaging models will assist clinicians in decision-making and allow for personalized medicine, with the goal of improving outcomes for cancer patients.

 |